nus-cs2103-AY1920S2/duke/docs/README.md

 ### 1. Adding a todo task: `todo`

 Adds a todo task to the task list.
-Duplicated todos will not be allowed to be added.
+Duplicated todos will not be allowed to add.

 Format: `todo DESCRIPTION`